-Hyunmee Lee was born in Seoul Korea, where she grew up practicing Western Modern art with experience in Eastern painting and calligraphy.
-Her art practice crosses three continents over two decades.
+Hyunmee Lee was born in Seoul, Korea, where she grew up practicing Western Modern art with experience in Eastern painting.

-1991 Hyunmee Lee earned a Master of Arts in Visual Arts (MFA) at the Sydney College of Arts, University of Sydney and returned to Korea.
-She lived in Korea for seven years.
-There she taught in Hong-Ik University as a lecturer and exhibited in solo shows in major art galleries and art fairs in Seoul.
+After earning a Master’s and MFA at the Sydney College of Arts, University of Sydney, she returned to Korea where she lived for the next seven years.
+There she taught at Hongik University as a lecturer and exhibited in solo shows in major art galleries and museums.

 In 1997, Lee came to America and settled in Utah.
 In 2001 she joined the faculty of Utah Valley University.
 She had her first solo show in America, called “Mountain Armatures,” at Orem’s Woodbury Art Museum in 2002.
 “When Gesture Finds Its Power,” her solo exhibition at the Nora Eccles Harrison Museum in Logan was held in 2005.
 She showed her large-scale work at the Utah Museum of Fine Arts in 2006 in an exhibition titled “Intimacy without Restraint.”

 She retired as a fully tenured professor from Utah Valley University in 2009 to more fully concentrate on her art career.
 She created many series of work over 35 years and was awarded a fellowship for Visual Arts Excellence from the The Utah Division of Arts & Museums in 2015.
 Lee relocated to Santa Fe, New Mexico in 2016.